abdelrahmanHamdyG/Absence-Mentor/README.md

 5. Instruct students to download the companion app, Absence Students, from the Google Play Store at the following link: [Absence Students](https://play.google.com/store/apps/details?id=com.abdelrahmanhamdy2.absencestudents).

 6. Ask students to enter the class ID in the Absence Students app when attending a class.
-The attendance data will be automatically recorded in the Absence Mentor app.
+The attendance data